Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Appendix

 \paragraph{Learned Laplacian Construction.} The Laplacian-based precision matrix produces a pronounced block structure resembling a plaid pattern of alternating positive and negative correlations.
 Nodes form compact clusters with internal correlations, while inter-cluster relationships often alternate in sign, indicating that the model captures both homophilic and heterophilic dependencies.
 The dense regions along the diagonal of the reordered adjacency matrix confirm the emergence of localized communities.
-Because the Laplacian construction constrains the eigenvalues of the precision matrix to lie within $(0, 1)$, each node contributes with comparable influence to the overall propagation.
-Most of the learning therefore occurs through topologic deformation, where the model folds the underlying space before blending node representations.
-As a result, this design behaves like a band-pass filter in the topologic attention, supporting community-level diffusion over a learned relational manifold while maintaining structured contrast between clusters.
+Because the Laplacian construction constrains the eigenvalues of the precision matrix to lie within $(-1, 1)$, each node contributes with comparable influence to the overall propagation.
+Most of the learning therefore occurs through topological deformation, where the model folds the underlying space before blending node representations.
+As a result, this design behaves like a band-pass filter, supporting community-level diffusion over a learned relational manifold while maintaining structured contrast between clusters.
+This can be seen with the different block structures present in the adjacency matrices.

 \paragraph{Learned Diagonally Dominant Construction.} In the diagonally dominant formulation, a few high-confidence nodes can exert strong influence over their neighborhoods.
 Because each node’s self-term dominates its row in \( J \), information primarily flows outward from confident nodes rather than through collective averaging.
 Each node is equipped with a learned confidence gate that dynamically adjusts its self-precision, regulating how much information it absorbs from its neighbors.
-As a result, highly confident nodes act as local leaders within the topologic attention, shaping how propagation unfolds across the graph.
+As a result, highly confident nodes act as local leaders.
 When node confidences are comparable, correlations weaken, leading to sparse yet focused connectivity patterns or minimal inter-node correlation.
-The more uniform edge spread observed in the adjacency view reflects this shift from community-level organization toward node-level importance.
+The more uniform edge spread, observed in the adjacency matrix, reflects this shift from community-level organization toward node-level importance.
 Overall, this design behaves as a low-pass filter centered around the most confident nodes.